luciferro01/RepoQuest/README.md

 4. Run the plugin.

 ## Usage
+  ### Remotely
+  Download the plugin from the official [jetbrains marketplace](https://plugins.jetbrains.com/plugin/26588-repoquest)

+  ### Locally
   1. Launch IntelliJ IDEA with the plugin installed.
   2. Open the RepoQuest tool window.
   3. Search for dependencies and view their details.

 ## Development